-When it comes to Medicare vs Medicaid, which healthcare plan covers people receiving disability benefits?
-After your disability claim’s approved, you’ll have access to two different medical insurance plans: Medicare, or Medicaid.
-While both offer medical coverage to disability assistance recipients, they’re very different programs with unique eligibility requirements.
-Plus, you aren’t necessarily automatically enrolled in either plan once you start receiving disability benefits.
-Here, we explain how Medicare vs Medicaid works for Supplemental Security Income (SSI) and Social Security disability insurance (SSDI) beneficiaries.
+Important: We updated this article in July 2023 to make sure all info below is correct and current.
+When it comes to Medicare vs Medicaid, which plan covers people on disability benefits?
+After the SSA awards you benefits, you get access to two different medical insurance plans: Medicare, or Medicaid.
+While both offer medical coverage to people on disability assistance, they’re very different programs.
+Plus, the SSA may not automatically enroll you in either plan once your benefits begin.
+Here, we explain how Medicare vs Medicaid works if you’re on on Supplemental Security Income (SSI) or Social Security disability insurance (SSDI).

 What’s the Difference Between Medicare vs Medicaid?

 It’s easy to confuse the Medicare vs Medicaid programs because their names are so similar, although they’re really quite different.
-Each government program’s designed to provide healthcare coverage for elderly and poor Americans.
-And taxpayer dollars fund both programs — but when you’re comparing Medicare vs Medicaid coverage, the similarities end there.
+Each government program is designed to provide health coverage for elderly and poor Americans.
+And taxpayer dollars fund both programs — but when you compare Medicare vs Medicaid coverage, the similarities end there.

 Medicare vs Medicaid: Which Healthcare Plan Covers SSI Recipients?

-Getting Medicare vs Medicaid coverage depends on which government assistance program provides your monthly disability checks.
-If you’re getting SSI benefits, you’re also automatically enrolled in the Medicaid program unless you live in:
+Getting Medicare vs Medicaid coverage depends on which federal government program provides your monthly payments.
+If you get SSI benefits, then the SSA automatically enrolls you in Medicaid unless you live in:

 - Alaska